 Agree on a meeting place if family members get separated.

-There are two Lost Kids/Information tents – just ask one of our friendly staff, volunteers or security team where the nearest one is.
+There will be Lost Kids/Information tents – just ask one of our friendly staff, volunteers or security team where the nearest one is.

-With a registered AT HOP card, children aged 5 to 15 years pay just 99 cents for bus and train travel on weekends.
+With a registered AT HOP card, children aged 5 to 15 years pride for free on buses and trains in the weekends.
 Find out more on Auckland Transport’s website.

-This is Auckland – the weather is changeable – bring sunscreen, a hat, and a raincoat.
+The weather is changeable in Auckland, so bring sunscreen, a hat, and a raincoat.